-Under the Mabuhay Agreement, in order to maintain its option, the Company is required to make staged payments to Pelican and All-Acacia totaling US\$900,000 over three years (US\$50,000 (incurred), future payments have been deferred until the Mineral Sharing Agreement application ("MPSA") is approved by the federal authorities), incur staged expenditures of US\$6.5 million over six years, of which approximately US\$1.5 million has been incurred, and complete a pre-feasibility study to earn its interest and exercise its option to the Mabuhay project.
+Under the Mabuhay Agreement, in order to maintain its option, the Company is required to make staged payments to Pelican and All-Acacia totaling US\$900,000 over three years (US\$50,000 paid), future payments have been deferred until the MPSA is approved by the federal authorities, incur staged expenditures of US\$6.5 million over six years, of which approximately US\$1.9 million has been incurred, and complete a pre-feasibility study to earn its interest and exercise its option to the Mabuhay project.
 In addition, the Company has paid Pelican a signature fee of US\$20,000.
 Pelican will be paid a further US\$5.0 million if commercial production commences at Mabuhay.
+As a result of a Philippine government moratorium on the granting of new MPSA titles pending legislation enacting a revised revenue sharing scheme, the Company and its exploration joint venture partner, All-Acacia, have agreed to convert the MPSA Application to an Application for an Exploration Permit ("EP").
+The EP application was submitted to the government in April 2013.
+Until the EP is granted the project will remain under care and maintenance.

 Upon the exercise of the Mabuhay Option, All-Acacia and the Company have agreed to form a joint venture with respect to the development of and conduct of mining operations on the property and on each anniversary date thereafter, the Company must pay an additional US\$200,000 to All-Acacia towards All-Acacia's pro-rata share of expenditures until commencement of production from the Mabuhay project.
-This amount has been deferred until the MPSA is approved by the federal authorities.
+This amount has been deferred until the EP is approved by the federal authorities.